Alabama Court Records

 Interested and eligible persons may use the index by registering online and providing the requested information.
 In some cases, new but ineligible registrants are required to upload a company-issued letter authorizing their registration.

 In addition to the above, publicly available records are also accessible from some third-party websites.
-These websites offer the benefit of not being limited by geographical location, and can often serve as a starting point when researching specific or multiple records.
+Operating independently without ties to any state government body, such platforms offer the benefit of not being limited by geographical location, and can often serve as a starting point when researching specific or multiple records.
 To find a record using the search engines on these sites, interested parties must provide:

 Third-party sites are not government-sponsored websites, and record availability may differ from official channels.